Bon Echo Provincial Park

-Bon Echo Provincial Park is a provincial park in southeastern Ontario, Canada, approximately 6 km north of Cloyne within the township boundaries of both North Frontenac and Addington Highlands.
+Bon Echo Provincial Park is a provincial park in southeastern Ontario, Canada, which is owned and operated by Ontario Parks.
+It is located approximately 6 km north of Cloyne.
+The park is within township boundaries of both North Frontenac and Addington Highlands, roughly separated by Highway 41.
+The park gets approximately 180,000 visitors annually and is a popular tourist attraction among Canadians.

-Bon Echo features several lakes, including part of Mazinaw Lake, the seventh-deepest lake in Ontario.
+Bon Echo features several lakes, including Bon Echo Lake; Joeperry Lake, along Rainey Creek; and part of Mazinaw Lake, the seventh-deepest lake in Ontario.
 The southeastern shore of Mazinaw Lake features the massive 100 m Mazinaw Rock, an escarpment rising out of the water, adorned with many native pictographs.

-The unofficial mascot of Bon Echo Park is the Ojibwe trickster figure and culture hero Nanabozho, who is among the over 260 pictographs found in the area.
+Nanabozho, a trickster from Ojibwe legend and cultural hero is the unofficial mascot of Bon Echo Park.
+He is featured prominently in pictographs adorning the sides of the rock escarpment on Mazinaw Lake.
 The site of the Mazinaw pictographs was designated a National Historic Site of Canada in 1982.

 History

 The Bon Echo region – after enterprising lumbering companies came and went, along with the farming communities that accompanied them – was purchased in 1889 by Weston A. Price and his wife, who were inspired by Mazinaw Rock and the surrounding area.
 They named the area "Bon Echo" because of the acoustical properties of the Rock, which bounced sound across Mazinaw Lake.
 The Prices built a large hotel at the narrows, the Bon Echo Inn, which catered to the wealthy who were looking for a healthful retreat.
 Price banned alcohol on the premises due to strong religious beliefs and the Inn attracted primarily people who shared the Prices' beliefs.
 The hotel was also populated by a contingent of Methodist pastors, and attendance at Sunday church was required of those who stayed there.

 After several successful years at the Inn, a personal tragedy compelled Dr. Price to sell his holdings at Bon Echo.
 He found buyers in Howard and Flora MacDonald Denison.
 Flora was both a successful business operator in Toronto and a vocal proponent of women's rights who founded, along with other feminists, the Canadian Suffrage Association.
 Years earlier the Denisons had attempted to purchase a cottage from Price, but instead had settled for a lot south of the Inn when Price was reluctant to sell to them.
 After obtaining the property for $15,000, they sent away the pastors and turned Bon Echo Inn into a haven for artists, poets, and writers, most notably James Thurber and members of the Group of Seven.

 Although Walt Whitman had never visited Bon Echo, Flora admired Whitman's work so much that she commissioned a piece of his poetry to be chiseled into the face of the rock in foot-tall lettering, where it can still be seen.
 The work was performed by two Aberdeen, Scotland stonemasons and took all of the summer of 1919 to complete.